 Try playing Diablo 3 after making the changes to see if the error has been fixed.
 We recommend that you restart your system after disabling the IPv6.

-If there is something wrong with your IP address, Diablo 3 will continue to give out the error code 1016 and 3006.
+If there is something wrong with your IP address, Diablo 3 will continue to give out the error codes 1016 and 3006.
+By resetting your IP address, you are essentially forcing your internet service provider (ISP) to assign you a new IP address, which can clear out any temporary glitches or conflicts that might be interfering with your connection.
+This can sometimes resolve connection errors or instability that arise due to IP address issues.
 In such cases, your only option is to reset your IP address.
 Don’t worry; while this may sound complicated, it isn’t.

 Sometimes, the error is caused due to corrupt game files.
-If this is the case, you need to repair them.
-Thankfully, the Battle.net app allows you to do this quickly.
+If this is the case, you need to repair them in order to remove any corrupted files.
+Thankfully, the Battle.net app allows you to to repair game files quickly.

 When done, launch Diablo 3 again.
 Hopefully, the error will be fixed this time.